tommi-fish/scrape2gether-extension/README.md

 ---

 ## **Planned Features**
-- **Cloud Sync**: Sync selectors and data across devices.
 - **Community Sharing**: Share and use pre-configured selectors created by other scrape2gether users.
-- **Data Analytics**: Integrate tools for summarizing and analyzing scraped data.
 - **Browser Compatibility**: Extend support to Firefox and other Chromium-based browsers.
 - **Advanced Export Options**: Export data to CSV, Excel, or Google Sheets.
-- **Scraping Templates**: Pre-built templates for popular sites to make scraping easier.

 ---

 ## **Contributing**
-We welcome contributions to enhance scrape2gether.
-Whether you're reporting bugs, suggesting new features, or contributing code, your input is invaluable!

 To contribute:
 1. Fork the repository.